RecognizeIm/JavaScript-client/README.md

 Recognize.im API
 ===============

-Recognize.im is providing API for Image Recognition.
+Recognize.im provides API for Image Recognition.
 This module is a sample JavaScript connector to the API, which allows to query the Recognize.im API using a mobile web browser.

 Installation
 ============